Ray-ui/ray-ui.github.io/_pages/about.md

 # 📖 Educations
-- *2023 - Present*, Ph.D. in Cyberspace Security, University of Science and Technology of China
+- *2023 - Present*, Pursuing Ph.D. in Cyberspace Security, University of Science and Technology of China
 - *2021 - 2023*, M.S. in Computer Technology, University of Science and Technology of China
 - *2017 - 2021*, B.S. in Automation (Excellent Engineer Program), University of Science and Technology of Beijing